IanAtDazed/ray-streamer/README.md

 ResultInstance(symbol='AMZN', open=199.8, high=199.8, low=199.8, close=199.8, volume=1874, unix_ts=1720522920000, new_york_datetime=datetime.datetime(2024, 7, 9, 7, 2, tzinfo=zoneinfo.ZoneInfo(key='America/New_York')))
 '''

-### Points of Interest
+### Points to Consider
 1. Results will not always be returned in exactly the same order.
    - If data for *AMZN* & *AAPL* comes in on the same stream message, the respective items will be dealt with by the *AMZN* & *AAPL* *SymbolWorker* objects in parallel, but sometimes one will finish before the other.
    - Bear this in mind for testing!
+(I intend to put a testing repo up sometime in the future.)
 2. The *ErrorInstance*: *ConnectionError* is simulated when the application runs out of *fake* data.

+## Conclusion
+- This is very much a proof of concept, that would need to be amended for specific requirements.
+- I am sure there are many ways to improve it and the way it is documented - please let me know if you can suggest some! :smiley: